 Whilst Glisser improves the exchange of information when people come together, what about when you can’t make it to the event?
 Event live streaming is more popular now than it’s ever been, but you still feel disconnected from the presentation.

 I was looking to find a way of engaging fully remote and hybrid audiences to the presentation, allowing them to contribute to the discussion as though they were in the room.

-Over a period of nine months I attended many live streamed events across London, and sat with the AV technicians to learn exactly how event live streaming works.
-I started to experiment with live streaming myself, I bought the equipment I’d need, and shot a few low-profile events for clients to find out all of the complications of the job.
-I also looked into how live streamed events were being marketed, shared, and what platforms were being used to stream on – and the pros and cons of each.
+Over a period of nine months I attended live-streamed events across London, and sat with the AV technicians to learn exactly how event live streaming works.
+I started to experiment with live streaming myself, I bought the equipment I’d need and shot a few low-profile events for clients to find out all of the complications of the job.
+I also looked into how live streamed events were being marketed, shared, and what platforms were being used to stream on, and the pros and cons of each.

 Platforms such as YouTube, Facebook Live, and LiveStream by Vimeo were using comments during streams really well.
 The web layout for watching streamed presentations (such as webinars, product launches etc.) was starting to become standardised, which is great because it means user onboarding and acceptance becomes a lot easier and more instinctive.

 What these platforms were missing however, was the direct interaction with the presenter and the rest of the audience.

 I worked Glisser’s interactive features around the now standardised, familiar streaming layout, with the presenter Q&A replacing where you might typically find the comments.
 Time-sensitive, intrusive features such as polls would overlay the stream, prompting the participant to answer promptly.